 Note 12 — Segment Reporting

-The Company operates within one operating segment.
-The Company’s Chief Operating Decision Maker (“CODM”) is its Chief Executive Officer.
+The Company operates as one operating segment, and the Company’s Chief Operating Decision Maker ("CODM") is its Chief Executive Officer.
 The CODM reviews segment financial information presented on a consolidated basis, including revenue, gross profit and operating expenses, and considers budget-to-actual variances for the purposes of making operating decisions, assessing financial performance and allocating resources.

-The Company derives its revenues from providing patient management and network solutions services.
+The Company derives the majority of its revenues from providing patient management and network solutions services to payors of workers’ compensation benefits, automobile insurance claims and group health insurance benefits.
 Patient management services include claims administration, utilization review, medical case management, and vocational rehabilitation.
 Network solutions services include fee schedule auditing, hospital bill auditing, coordination of independent medical examinations, diagnostic imaging review services and preferred provider referral services.
-The percentages of revenues attributable to patient management and network solutions services for the fiscal years ended March 31, 2026, 2025 and 2024 are listed below.
+The percentages of revenues attributable to patient management and network solutions services for the fiscal years ended March 31, 2025, 2024 and 2023 are listed below.

 2025